 Groundfloor offers short-term, high-yield real estate debt investments to the general public.

 The service targets fix and flips, better known as fixer-uppers for short-term debt instruments ranging between 3-18 months in length.

 The service aims to make an asset class otherwise inaccessible to the general public and has averaged 10% annual returns.
-You only need $10 to begin investing on the platform.
+You need $1,000 to begin investing on the platform.